warren/perdicis-notes/content/Blameless postmortems.md

 ### Less obvious reasons you should want blameless postmortems
 Acting blamelessly lets you review your processes with more effective scrutiny than had you attributed an outage to a human.

-The larger insight I'm ramping up to is that _blameless postmortems rarely work in the long term anyways_ -- blaming humans for outages typically results in band-aid fixes that only work until one person forgets about them.
+The larger insight I'm ramping up to is that _casting blame rarely works in the long term anyways_ -- blaming humans for outages typically results in band-aid fixes that only work until one person forgets about them.
 Lurking beneath a human-based _trigger_ is typically a complicated process-based _root cause_.

 To hammer this home -- blaming a human ensures: